linz/imagery/docs/naming.md

 ### S3 Path Restrictions

-#### Characters

-The path is restricted to a limited set of characters with no whitespace: lowercase "a through "z", numbers "0" through "9", hyphen ("-"), and underscore ("_").
+The _path_ is restricted to a limited set of characters with no whitespace: lowercase "a through "z", numbers "0" through "9", hyphen ("-"), and underscore ("_").
+When generating a [dataset S3 path](#imagery-dataset-s3-paths), the system will pass through these characters unchanged to the path, and will transform many others to allowed characters - see the subsections for details.
+Any characters not mentioned in this section or subsections will result in an error.

+#### Uppercase characters

+Uppercase characters are changed to lowercase.
+For example, "Wellington" is changed to "wellington".

-#### Macrons
+#### Diacritics

-When a name contains macrons, for example "Ōtorohanga", the macron is removed from the path but retained in the STAC Collection's Title / Description.
+Characters with [diacritics](https://www.compart.com/en/unicode/block/U+0300), such as macrons ("ā", "ē", etc), are transliterated into Latin script.
+For example, a dataset with "Ōmāpere" in the title would have "omapere" in the path.

+#### Spaces, commas, and slashes

+These characters are replaced with a hyphen.
+For example, "Tikitapu/Blue Lake" is changed to "tikitapu-blue-lake".

 #### Apostrophes

-Where a name contains an apostrophe, for example "Hawke's Bay", the apostrophe is removed from the path but retained in the STAC Collection's Title / Description.
+These are *removed,* so "Hawke's Bay" is changed to "hawkes-bay".

+#### Ampersands

+These are replaced with "-and-", so "Gore A&P Showgrounds" is changed to "gore-a-and-p-showgrounds".

+#### Other characters

+"ø" is transliterated to "o", so "Mount Brøgger" is changed to "mount-brogger".

 ## Title and S3 Path Components